 What's the best way for a person to become debt free?

 We started with goal setting.
 Paying off debt is one thing, but what will paying off debt do for you?
 What do you hope to do once all of your debt is paid off?
 Having a clear “why” is critical to stay motivated.
 Two years doesn’t seem like that much time, but in the midst of it, it can be challenging to stay focused.

-Once you know what you’re working toward, start tracking your spending with Mint or Personal Capital and then set a budget.
+Once you know what you’re working toward, start tracking your spending with Personal Capital and then set a budget.

 Over time, we were able to chip away at expenses we assumed were “fixed,” like cell phone bills and groceries by challenging what we were spending in each category.
 And we only knew what we were spending because we tracked every single dollar in each category.